sukumardhoni/reciflix-ionic/readme.md

 So the issue seems to be that when you tap the header, it thinks you're tapping the fade bar and no the header it self.

+X : Create in mean-reciflix-rest project reciflix landing page as homepage  (Mahesh)

+X : Functionality for taking the subscribers email for notification  (Vinodh, Mahesh) 1000 people subscribed for notification
+/notifyme {type:'ios/android' , email: email@address.com}
+.post
+.get

+X : prospectiveEmails  collection  for storing prospective users emails

+X 1. user comes to reciflix.com
+we show landing page with image of the app on mobile  and links to appstore

+X 2. upon click on the one of the store

+-- make an API call to /prospectiveuser (get)    :   {'ios': 1005, 'android': 20345}

+Currently 20345 USers are subscribed for our app release.

+User is given the form to enter email to subscribe and above the form display a message saying, We are almost there in the APPStore/PlayStore, you can give your email address so that we will notify you when the app is in the store.

+Email: -----------------------------   NotifyMe

+-- what if user doesnot enter anything but click on Notify Me (  enable Notify button only after user enter something in the email field)
+-- if user give wrong formatted email ( server api validates email so display error message to user -- if user enters a existing email address: (server api validates and send Email already exists)

+This email already existsts in our notification list, if you want to give a different email address you can givenow, otherwise we will notify at your  existing email address

+-- valid new email

+then Show user that, thanks for subscribing to notification, you will hear from us as soon as the ReciFlix app is released to store.

+1. X : display style change for recipe card
+2. X : go all the way to generating apk for playstore, we will signup forthe android developer program in the morning
+3. X : landing page display in mobile device ( model it after instagram behaviour or as you suggested)
+4. X : help Mahesh push the code mean-reciflix-rest
+5. X : Mahesh to look into image optimization and icon creation
+7. X : Documentation for creating custom icons (Mahesh) X : Create a custom favorite brief-case icon with heart icon also.
+   D : Protractor tests should be re-visited.(Mahesh)

+X : icon editor to create a Home icon with food theme or use a readymade food theme icon (like dinner plate etc) (Mahesh)

+X : On the header bar back button to be replaced with ios light back button(see if we can show it in font color white)  (Vinodh)

+X : Home button to be bringing the categories transition from left side (Vinodh)

+9. X: optimize the images using gimp etc..
+X : USE Brackets Editor Spaces : 2 option
+X: Provide the latest writeup for reciflix  (Venkat)
+   X: try to get the image sizes in a tabular format and we can get the assets from professional help  (Venkat) create doc for release time changes
+  X: -- how to increase the version info
+  X:  -- prepare changelog like whats is new

+X: -- suggest to Login/Signup when tried to add favourites or when visiting User Settings section